A Guide to S-Corporations

 Cost to Operate

-The reason everyone under the sun isn’t a S Corporation is because of the additional costs to operate.
-First, the business must pay a reasonable compensation to officers, and to do so means quarterly and annual forms requirements.
-You will file a completely separate tax return in Form 1120S.
-The entity will be required to obtain an EIN (if it doesn’t already have one), and make the S Corp Election with the Internal Revenue Service.
-Last, a separate bank account is setup using the EIN of the entity as owner, and often times formal bookkeeping is needed.
+The entity will be required to obtain an EIN (if it doesn’t already have one) and make the S Corp Election with the Internal Revenue Service.
+A separate bank account is setup using the EIN of the entity as owner, and formal bookkeeping is needed.
+Last, is a completely separate tax return that is now required for the business that stands alone for filing.

 Get Professional Help

-Book a Free Discovery Appointment
+Book a New Client Appointment

 Book a Paid Consultation